-Let’s keep the caption clean
+Keep the caption clean

-This one is mainly for UX purposes.
-A lot of people place hashtags in the caption of their content.
-It looks a little messy and can be distracting.
-There is an alternative for it – you can put hashtags in the comments section right after you upload your stuff.
+This tip is mainly for UX purposes.
+Many Instagram users place hashtags in the caption of their content.
+It looks a little sloppy and can be distracting.
+Thankfully, there is an alternative for it – you can put hashtags in the comments section right after you upload your stuff.

 Monitor your hashtag performance

-You can set any period of time from which you wish to analyze your hashtag performance.
+You can analyze the hashtags used on your account from any custom timeframe.
 Basically, their overall performance can be seen inside the so-called “hashtag cloud”:

-Content is king
+Content is still king

 In all honesty, these hashtag strategies will work best under one condition – your content must stand out.
 Content is always king.
 The reason I started appearing at the top of the hashtag browser is because I came up with a rare BMX trick.
 So just try to be creative and original, but also do it in a relatable way.
 If more people can relate to something, it is more likely they will comment, share, and generate traffic.

 Tip: Check out or guide to building an effective social media content strategy.